A 1-bit quantum filter for particle trajectory reconstruction: Results

 The Signal Separation Index (SSI), shown in Fig.~\ref{fig:fidelity:b}, corroborates these findings by mapping the distinguishability of valid tracks from fake segment combinations.
 The dashed horizontal line at $\text{SSI}=1$ defines the critical threshold below which the quantum filter fails to separate signal from noise.
-Consistent with the fidelity data, the H2 platform maintains a resolvable signal ($\text{SSI} > 1$) up to the denser 4-track, 5-layer configuration.
-In contrast, the superconducting baselines approach the noise floor more rapidly, exhibiting the same $r3 > r2 > r1$ ordering.
-These results indicate that for current NISQ hardware, the effective connectivity and its direct reduction of compilation overhead is a dominant factor in extending the reach of quantum track reconstruction to larger detector geometries.
-However, we are limited to problem sizes of 5 layers and 4 tracks.
-For larger $N$, the increased circuit depth leads to decoherence, causing $\text{SSI} < 1$, rendering the solution indistinguishable from noise.
+When comparing the physical executions to their respective emulators, the SSI trends mirror those observed in the Hellinger fidelity.
+The IBM Pittsburgh hardware performance is below its emulator predictions whereas the Quantinuum H2 hardware and emulator demonstrate agreement, although with larger statistical uncertainties in the hardware data due to a limited number of measurement shots.
+Consistent with the fidelity data, both the hardware and emulator results for the H2 platform maintain a resolvable signal ($\text{SSI} > 1$) up to the denser 4-track, 5-layer configuration.
+In contrast, executions on hardware and emulators using the superconducting architecture approach the noise floor more rapidly.
+These results indicate that for current NISQ hardware, the effective connectivity and its direct reduction of compilation overhead may be a dominant factor in extending the reach of quantum track reconstruction to larger detector geometries.